DhareshP/dso-pipeline-terraform/README.md

 ## 12. Automation Benefits

 This pipeline reduces manual deployment efforts, increases consistency, and integrates security early.
-Developers can focus on building features, knowing deployments are handled securely and efficiently.
+Developers can focus on building features, knowing deployments are handled securely and efficiently....

 ---